ipfs/js-ipfs/README.md

 # Description

 This repo will contain the entry point for the JavaScript implementation of IPFS spec, similar to [go-ipfs](https://github.com/ipfs/go-ipfs).
-Right now, it holds the roadmap for the development of modules for node-ipfs, as well as their current state.
+Right now, it holds the roadmap for the development of modules for js-ipfs, as well as their current state.

-We are building node-ipfs because it will inform how go-ipfs works, separate concerns, and allow a complete in-browser-tab implementation with no install friction.
+We are building js-ipfs because it will inform how go-ipfs works, separate concerns, and allow a complete in-browser-tab implementation with no install friction.
 Most of the work for IPFS does happen elsewhere, but this is an equally important part of our roadmap to lead to a permanent, IPFSed web.

 # Contribute

-IPFS in Node is a work in progress.
+IPFS implementation in JavaScript is a work in progress.
 As such, there's a few things you can do right now to help out:

   * Go through the modules below and **check out existing issues**.
 This would be especially useful for modules in active development.
 Some knowledge of IPFS may be required, as well as the infrasture behind it - for instance, you may need to read up on p2p and more complex operations like muxing to be able to help technically.
   * **Perform code reviews**.
 Most of this has been developed by @diasdavid, which means that more eyes will help a) speed the project along b) ensure quality and c) reduce possible future bugs.